 Ingredients needed for Peanut Butter Cup Ice Cream:

-This is such a super simple ice cream recipe- only the ingredients you see here are involved, and there are no eggs… which means no heating up and no custard-making and no waiting for the mixture to chill before you process it in your ice cream maker.
+This is such a super simple ice cream recipe- only the ingredients you see here are involved.
+You’ll need milk, cream, vanilla, peanut butter, sugar and peanut butter cups.
+There are no eggs in the recipe… which means no heating up and no custard-making and no waiting for the mixture to chill before you process it in your ice cream maker.
 You have an ice cream maker, right??

 If you’re a fan of peanut butter and chocolate together, you’re mostly likely a big fan of peanut butter cups.
 And if you’re a fan of peanut butter cups, I’m sure you’ll agree with me that they are really, really awesome when they’re fresh out of the freezer.